Mirasys System Services

 Audit trails record user activities in the system.

-A Master server with SMServer can support up to 150 recording VMS servers that are referred to as Slaves.
+A Main server with SMServer can support up to 150 recording VMS servers that are referred to as subservers.
+A subserver can be any server device with the DVRServer service installed and enabled.

+The service must be installed on a computer or server with a supported OS (see more information here: Supported OS).
 The device can also be a virtual device running in Hyper-V and VMware virtual machine platforms.

 DVRServer